 The format of his online course business

 The great thing about the setup of Luis’s courses is the flexibility that his students get when choosing a course format that works best for them.
 “We have self-teaching courses, which include 45 lessons.
-[But you can also] book live classes with your teacher – for example, if you don’t want the online course, you can just book 10, 5, 20 sessions with your instructor to discuss the things you want to discuss…or you can buy an online course, plus the Skype lessons.
+[But you can also] book live classes with your teacher – for example, if you don’t want the online course, you can just book 10, 5, 20 sessions with your instructor to discuss the things you want to discuss…or you can buy an online course, plus live lessons.
 You can mix them with whatever you need.”
-For live classes, Luis says that Spanish To Move sets up Skype lessons with different Spanish instructors from different regions, “if students want to learn a certain accent such as the Mexican Spanish, Colombian, or Spanish accent”.
+For live classes, Luis says that Spanish To Move sets up interactive live lessons with different Spanish instructors from different regions, “if students want to learn a certain accent such as the Mexican Spanish, Colombian, or Spanish accent”.
 What a great idea!

 In terms of types of content, Luis tells us each of his Spanish lessons include a text, audio, and a video portion.
 “First, you have to read the text to have an idea of what is being said in Spanish, then you have the audio to get used to Spanish pronunciation sounds, and you have a video with simultaneous translation into English, like the subtitles of a movie…it’s a new approach to learning a language.”